By Eric Johnson (Revised 7/2/2019)

 - Females allowed to hold the priesthood

 - Homosexuality permitted and sanctified, perhaps even in LDS temples

 - Tithing 10% for temple qualification (nope, scratch that one, this one is golden–I guarantee it or I’ll eat my hat!)

 The culture always changes, yet truth doesn’t change.
-If drinking coffee and tea was wrong in the days of the first sixteen presidents, then why could this doctrine change?
-If drinking hot drinks is no longer a health concern, were the other leaders all overreacting by denying Mormons over the years the pleasure of coffee beans and tea leaves?
+If drinking coffee and tea was wrong in the days of the first sixteen presidents, then why should this doctrine change?
+If drinking hot drinks is no longer a health concern, were the other leaders overreacting by denying Mormons over the years the pleasure of coffee beans and tea leaves?